 It is quite risky relying on the success of one large event.
 Better try to raise money in different ways in small amounts.

 Be creative!
 The following ideas are just general directions into which you could go.
 Use your talents – or sometimes rather the lack of them! – to collect as much money as possible.
-People are more likely to spend money for a unique idea or a laugh because someone is embarrassing himself.
+People are more likely to spend money on a unique idea or a laugh because someone is embarrassing himself.

 Start taking on small jobs: Packing bags at the supermarket, babysitting, dog walking, distributing leaflets, helping someone in the garden or house.
 Many people need someone to help them moving house, painting a shed, doing their groceries or lawn mowing.
 Tell the people you meet during those jobs about your plans and they will be happy to spare some change to help you.

-Organize small events: A quiz night, talent auction, themed evening with a talk about your project, pot luck dinner or highland games are all good ideas to collect some money.
+Organise small events: A quiz night, talent auction, themed evening with a talk about your project, pot luck dinner or highland games are all good ideas to collect some money.

 Organize a raffle, lottery, or guessing game (e.g. the amount of money in a jar full of coins).
 These things are always a good idea to raise money, as every person only pays a small amount of money to participate with the chance to win something – an easy way to persuade people to part with their money!